MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

 ---
 title: Discover and manage Shadow IT tutorial
-description: This tutorial describes the process to discover and manage Shadow IT in Microsoft Cloud App Security. ms.date: 02/24/2021 ms.topic: tutorial
+description: This tutorial describes the process to discover and manage Shadow IT in Microsoft Defender for Cloud Apps. ms.date: 02/24/2021 ms.topic: tutorial
 ---